How to Become a Police Officer in Oklahoma

 Police Departments in Oklahoma

-The Tulsa Police Department (TPD) is the second largest police department in the state, serving a population of 390,000.
-TPD has eight specialized units:
+The Tulsa Police Department (TPD) is the second largest police department in the state, serving a population of 390,000.10 TPD has eight specialized units including an air support unit, a bomb squad, and a special operations team.
+To apply to the TPD, candidates must meet state standards and:

-To apply, candidates must have a bachelor’s degree with a C+ or better average from an accredited college or university and must:
+- Have a bachelor’s degree with a 2.0 or better grade point average from an accredited college or university

 - Have far visual acuity of 20/30 minimum with or without glasses or contacts